University of California, Berkeley

 Email: chualynn (at) berkeley.edu

 I am a fifth year graduate student at UC Berkeley in the Computer Science Theory group, supported by a Berkeley University Fellowship.
 My advisors are Bernd Sturmfels and Alessandro Chiesa.
 Before coming to Berkeley, I got my Bachelor's degree in Mathematics with Computer Science from MIT.

-My research interests include computational algebraic geometry, elliptic curve cryptography and lattice-based cryptography.
+My research interests include post-quantum cryptography and computational algebraic geometry.